imagej/imagej.github.io/pages/PQCT.md

 ## Export Stratec Header

+{% include bc content="Plugins | pQCT | Export Stratec Header" %}

 Displays the metadata saved in the pQCT image currently open.

 ## Strip Stracted Header

+{% include bc content="Plugins | pQCT | Export Stratec Header" %}

 Can be used to save a new version of the given image file, where selected metadata fields have been stripped.

 ## Read Stratec File

+{% include bc content="Plugins | pQCT | Export Stratec Header" %}

 Use this plug-in to open Stratec pQCT images.
-NB  or dragging the file doesn't work.
+NB {% include bc content="File | Open" %} or dragging the file doesn't work.

 ## Test images